-Originally developed as part of Horizons Festival, catch Brouhaha created by Iraqi artists Sherko Abbas and Kani Kamil at HOME.
+Originally developed as part of Horizons Festival, audiences were fascinated by Brouhaha created by Iraqi artists Sherko Abbas and Kani Kamil at HOME.

-Featuring newly built handmade unconventional instruments, Iraqi artists Sherko Abbas and Kani Kamil, the performance Brouhaha reflects the “brouhaha” of social agitation and displacement, through works focused on noise, sound and the matter of listening by artists living in the Iraqi diaspora.
+Featuring newly built handmade unconventional instruments, Iraqi artists Sherko Abbas and Kani Kamil created the performance Brouhaha to reflect the “brouhaha” of social agitation and displacement to focus on noise, sound and how artists living in the Iraqi diaspora listen.

 What is Brouhaha?

-Brouhaha is understood as the noise and voice of a state of social agitation.
-The word “Brouhaha” is strongly connected to the concept of sound, which refers to chaotic noise.
+Sherko and Kani interpreted Brouhaha as the noise and voice of a state of social agitation.
 As a word, it symbolises the moment when words lose their power.

-The performance, which revisits Sherko’s performances of When the Wild Instruments Sing, centres on how the words such as “displacement”, “violence”, “war”, “protest”, “inequality”, “atrocity” and “cruelty” have become a subject of daily news and communications, without any real answer to these issues.
-Through this noise performance, Sherko and Kani grapple with questions about our political and social situation.
+The performance revisited Sherko’s performances of When the Wild Instruments Sing, which centred on how words such as “displacement”, “violence”, “war”, “protest”, “inequality”, “atrocity” and “cruelty” have become a subject of daily news and communications without any real answer to the issues behind these words.
+Sherko and Kani grappled with questions about our political and social situation to create powerful music.

-This event is followed by a Q&A with Sherko Abbas and Kani Kamil with Dr Louis Brehony, a scholar of Middle Eastern culture and politics and author of the upcoming book Strings of the Street, on Palestinian music and displacement.
-He directed the film Kofia: A Revolution Through Music and performs with Gazelleband.
+The event was followed by a Q&A with Sherko Abbas and Kani Kamil with Dr Louis Brehony, a scholar of Middle Eastern culture and politics and author of the upcoming book Strings of the Street, on Palestinian music and displacement.
+Louis directed the film Kofia: A Revolution Through Music and performs with Gazelleband.

 Originally developed with HOME as part of the Horizons Festival.